pypa/pipx/docs/contributing.md

 First, build the documentation virtualenv with `tox -e docs`.
 This will also build the documentation.

 If you make changes to any template files, enter the virtualenv: `source .tox/docs/bin/activate`.
 Rebuild the documentation with `mkdocs build`.
 To serve documentation, `mkdocs serve`.
-To publish documentation to GitHub pages, `mkdocs gh-pages`.
+To publish documentation to GitHub pages, `mkdocs gh-deploy`.